iEasyScript/Easy-Raksha/README.md

 Runs the full loop: bank and prebuild at War's Retreat → enter the instance → fight all four phases with prayer flicking and mechanic responses → loot → teleport back → repeat.

-> **Status:** working but actively developed.
-Read [Known limitations](#known-limitations) before your first run, and watch it for a few kills rather than leaving it unattended.

 ---

 ## Requirements